 Life-ID assignment

-On arrival at our Auckland facility, your sample is logged and assigned a unique biological Life-ID.
+On receipt by Silmaril, your sample is logged and assigned a unique biological Life-ID.
 This identifier is physically attached to your sample and tracked through every subsequent stage of production.
-Each stage is photographed, creating a visual chain of custody.
-Milestone photos are available to you on request.
-From this point, your loved one's material is never combined with anyone else's — One Guest, One Chamber, always.
+Collection, handover, purification, growth, cutting, setting, and dispatch are documented with photos and milestone video where available, creating a visual chain of custody.
+From this point, your loved one's material is never combined with another customer's material — One Guest, One Chamber, always.

 Carbon extraction and purification